 If you are involved in a hit-and-run accident, you or someone who witnessed the accident should try to record details about the vehicle that left the scene.
 Write down the driver’s license plates, the make/model/year of the vehicle, and the driver’s description to help the police locate the fleeing driver.

 With all of your medical bills, photographs, police reports, and other documentation, you can then file a claim with the insurance company.
 This, however, is best done with the help of an experienced car accident attorney.
 You should be able to prove the driver’s liability, and negligence, your damages, and the proximate cause of the driver’s actions that resulted in you obtaining damages from the accident.

 Pedestrian accidents aren’t typical personal injury cases and aren’t always open-and-shut claims cases.
 Insurance companies may deny claims because they believe you, the pedestrian, was at fault or you couldn’t prove that your damages were related to the accident.
 Even if you have the claim accepted, you may not be sufficiently compensated because the insurance company believes you were partially at fault.

-Obtaining legal help can help you in a number of ways if you or a loved one has experienced a pedestrian accident or bicycle accident with a motor vehicle An experienced personal injury attorney can ensure that your claim is filed correctly and within the necessary statute of limitations deadline.
+Obtaining legal help can help you in a number of ways if you or a loved one has experienced a pedestrian accident or bicycle accident with a motor vehicle.
+An experienced pedestrian accident attorney can ensure that your claim is filed correctly and within the necessary statute of limitations deadline.